-You might have witnessed a bee swarm in person, or have seen stories about bees swarming on cars or sheds, but why exactly do honey bees swarm?
+You might have witnessed a bee swarm in person, or seen stories about bees swarming on cars or sheds.
+There was even a case of a swarm of bees over an entire construction site.
+But why exactly do honey bees swarm?

-Believe it or not, it’s not an unusual phenomenon, and it serves the bees multiple purposes.
+Believe it or not, it’s not an unusual phenomenon, and it serves multiple purposes for the bees.
 Let’s look at a couple of reasons why bees swarm, and what to do about it if you encounter a swarm yourself.

 When the bees leave their hive behind, they will find a place to settle temporarily with their old queen, and will “swarm” all around her to make sure she stays safe.
 In the meantime, a number of scout bees will leave and look for a suitable location for their new hive.